Training· 10 min read

 The important insight: once your sport-specific anchor is set, TSS is sport-agnostic.
 A 70-TSS run and a 70-TSS ride impose a comparable physiological load.
 That's what makes it powerful for triathletes.

 Weekly TSS is the most actionable version of the metric.
 It tells you whether you're building, maintaining, or coasting.
-Broad ranges that work for most athletes:
+The table below shows broad ranges that work for most endurance athletes — think of them as sustainable bands, not targets.

 These are ranges, not targets.
-Your number depends on your sport, training age, and recovery capacity.
+Your number depends on your sport, training age and recovery capacity.
 A 45-year-old runner balancing a job and family will get more from 350 quality TSS than 600 forced ones.
+Load tolerance is also sport-specific — running imposes far more structural stress per TSS than cycling.

-• ATL — Acute Training Load (7-day exponential average).
-This is your fatigue.
-It rises fast after a hard week and drops fast with rest.
+ATL (Acute Training Load)Fatigue7-day exponential averageYour recent load.
+Rises fast after a hard week, drops fast with rest.

 How do you use TSS to plan a training week?